 "One of their true superpower qualities is that they're a rich source of gut-friendly prebiotics, thanks to their inulin," The Nutrition Twin say.
 "They enhance the gut's production of 'good' bifidobacteria, which helps to boost immune function and may even help to prevent cancer."

 Bok choy is a cruciferous vegetable, which means it's in the same family as broccoli, Brussels sprouts, and cabbage.
 "Cruciferous vegetables reduce the risk of cancer and contain carcinogen-fighting nutrients like vitamin C, E, beta-carotene, folate, and selenium, which has been shown to slow tumor growth," The Nutrition Twins say.

 In addition to being packed with bone-building vitamins and minerals like calcium, iron, phosphorus, magnesium, and vitamin K, bok choy is rich in quercetin—a flavonoid that has been linked to reduced inflammation and protection against chronic diseases.
 For a nutrient-dense meal, The Nutrition Twins suggest chopping up this leafy green and adding it to a stir fry.

 If you're bored of broccoli, why not give broccoli sprouts a try?
-These leafy greens are 3-to-5-day-old broccoli plants with small green leaves that resemble alfalfa sprouts.
+These leafy greens are broccoli plants that are around 3 to 5 days old with small green leaves that resemble alfalfa sprouts.
 While they offer the same number of calories and macronutrients as broccoli per ounce, they pack around 100 times more glucoraphanin.

 "…when chewed or cut, [glucoraphanin] is converted into the superstar phytochemical sulforaphane, which has powerful anti-cancer effects, including promoting cancer cell death [and] lowering inflammation and susceptibility to cancer-causing toxins," The Nutrition Twins say.
 "Sulforaphane increases detoxifying enzymes in your liver, and it even may help to turn off certain genes involved in cancer."

 This cruciferous veggie has a slightly spicy and peppery flavor—along with a slew of health benefits.
-According to a ranked list of "powerhouse fruits and vegetables," the Centers for Disease Control and Prevention (CDC) crowned watercress as the most nutrient-dense vegetable.
+According to a ranked list of "powerhouse fruits and vegetables," the CDC crowned watercress as the most nutrient-dense vegetable.
 This means it contains the most nutrients in the fewest number of calories.
 Therefore, this green is especially helpful when it comes to disease prevention and weight loss.

 Additionally, The Nutrition Twins highlight that watercress contains high amounts of digestion-promoting fiber, immune-supporting vitamin C, disease-preventing glucosinates, and more.
 "One of the standouts in this powerhouse is its vitamin K, an extremely important (and overlooked) critical nutrient for bone health," The Nutrition Twins say.
-"Just one cup (34 grams) of watercress provides over 100% of the [recommended daily intake] for vitamin K."
+"Just one cup of watercress provides over 100% of the [recommended daily intake] for vitamin K."

 With this leafy green being so versatile, The Nutrition Twins recommend adding it to salads, soups, stir-fries, and even pizza.